matthew-w-lee/XBRL_ETL/README.md

 # XBRL ETL App
 [view demo](https://www.google.com)
 ## About
-This project provides for downloading XBRL data from a REST API provided by Arelle, an open-source project for interpreting XBRL, and further processing to pull all data for a requested type of financial statement.
-A Jupyter Notebook is used as the interface.
+This project provides for downloading XBRL (eXtensible Busienss Reporting Language) data from a REST API built on Arelle, an open-source project for interpreting XBRL.
+It also provides models and methods that can be used to pull all data for a requested type of financial statement.
+A Jupyter Notebook serves as the user interface.

 ## Built With
 * [Arelle](https://github.com/Arelle/Arelle)